rockstor/rockstor-doc/howtos/stable_kernel_backport.rst

 .. warning::

-    As of Leap 15.6 there are far-fewer btrfs reasons to use the Stable_kernel_Backport approach.
+    As of Leap 15.6, there are far fewer btrfs reasons to use the Stable_kernel_Backport approach.
     Consider instead installing a later version of Rockstor, or following the appropriate in-place "Distribution update from 15.* to 15.*` howto.